wp-plugins/sis-facebook-like-box/readme.txt

-=== SIS Facebook Like Box ===
+=== Facebook Like Box ===
 Contributors: sayful
-Tags: widget, Facebook, facebook button, facebook like, facebook like button, Like, like button, Share, sharing, social, social plugin, social sharing
-Requires at least: 3.0
+Tags: widget, facebook, facebook like box, facebook like, facebook like button, like button Requires at least: 3.0
 Tested up to: 4.1
-Stable tag: 1.1
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A widget that displays your facebook like button.
+A widget that displays your Facebook Like Box for Facebook Page.

 == Description ==

-A widget that displays your facebook like button.
+A WordPress widget that displays The Like Box that is a special version of the Like Button designed only for Facebook Pages.

+= Usages =

+1. At first, Install and activate the plugin.
+2. Go to `Dashboard >> Appearance >> Widgets` and you will find a widget `Facebook Like Box` click on it and select at which Widget Area you want to show it.
+3. Fill Widget detail and click `Save`.

+= Settings =

+App Id:

 To display facebook like button, you need Facebook API key.
-To get a Facebook API key, you can follow [this tutorial](http://sayful1.wordpress.com/2014/06/12/how-to-get-facebook-api-key/)
+To get this create an account at [Facebook Developers](https://developers.facebook.com/).
+To create an Developers account, you can read [this article from my blog](http://sayful1.wordpress.com/2014/06/12/how-to-get-facebook-api-key/)

+Facebook Page URL:

+The absolute URL of the Facebook Page that will be liked.
+This is a required setting. e.g. https://www.facebook.com/FacebookDevelopers

+Width:

+The width of the plugin in pixels.
+Minimum is 292.
+Default is 300.

+Height:

+The height of the plugin in pixels.
+The default height varies based on number of (Friends' Faces) to display, and whether the (Posts) is displayed.
+With (Show Posts) set to true and 10 photos displayed (via Show Friends' Faces) the default height is 556px.
+With (Posts) and (Show Friends' Faces) both false, the default height is 63px.
+The (Posts) is always 300px so if you have it enabled, you need to make sure there is enough height for any other elements.

+Color Scheme:

+The color scheme used by the plugin.
+Can be "light" or "dark".Default is "light".

+Show Friends' Faces:

+Specifies whether to display profile photos of people who like the page.

+Show Posts:

+Specifies whether to display a stream of the latest posts by the Page.

+Show Header:

+Specifies whether to display the Facebook header at the top of the plugin.

+Show Border:

+Specifies whether or not to show a border around the plugin.

 == Installation ==